QScience/Recommendation/README.md

 Recommendation
 ==============

- personalized recommendation for the users of the Econophysics forum
+ This is the personalized recommendation for the users of the Econophysics forum